strangelove-ventures/cosmos-operator/README.md

 Status: v1, stable

 CosmosFullNode is the flagship CRD.
-Its purpose is to deploy highly-available, fault-tolerant RPC nodes.
+Its purpose is to deploy highly-available, fault-tolerant blockchain nodes.
-It will eventually support persistent peers and seeds, but is currently only suitable for RPC and validator sentries.

-The CosmosFullNode controller acts like a hybrid between a StatefulSet and a Deployment.
+The CosmosFullNode controller is like a StatefulSet specific to running Cosmos SDK blockchains.

-Like a StatefulSet, each pod has a corresponding persistent volume to manage blockchain data.
-But, you can also configure rolling updates similar to a Deployment.
+A CosmosFullNode can be configured to run as an RPC node, a validator sentry, or a seed node.
+All configurations can be used as persistent peers.

-As of this writing, Strangelove has been running CosmosFullNode in production for many weeks.
+As of this writing, Strangelove has been running CosmosFullNode in production for several months.

 [Minimal example yaml](./config/samples/cosmos_v1_cosmosfullnode.yaml)